jreamico/dataanalystportfolio/README.md

 # Data Analyst Portfolio
-these are my projects for data science/analyst portfolio
+These are my projects for data analyst portfolio